AbadanVpn/Cloudflare-Scan/READMEen.md

 ### 📝 License

 This project is released under the MIT License.
 You are free to use, modify, and redistribute it as long as you credit the original developer.

+---

+### ❕ Note:

+This project is written entirely in Ai